 - Herbal remedies listed below.

-- Massage alleviates the on-going pain and any paralysis that may have occurred.
+- Intensive Ayurvedic massaging.
+Massage alleviates the on-going pain and any paralysis that may have occurred.
 In this instance, intensive massages repair the dead and wasted muscle.
-Massaging also allows the affected area or joint to receive nutrients which can expel toxins.
+Massaging also allows the affected area or joint to receive nutrients that can expel toxins.

 - Drink 6 to 8 glasses of filtered water daily.